Monday, October 14, 2024

 October 10 – 13 from Scotland to Wales

-With great memories of touring Scotland and Ireland in a campervan in 2018, our plans for this trip in the UK were to follow suit and meander through Wales and Cornwall.
-It turned out to be vastly different to that rather idyllic 2018 trip for a whole range of reasons - roads, a crummy van, too many people most places, few places to park – so I will spare you those grizzling details and tell you about the highlights.
+With great memories of touring Scotland and Ireland in a campervan in 2018 still semi-fresh in our minds, our plans for this trip in the UK were to follow suit and meander through Wales and Cornwall.
+It turned out to be vastly different to that rather idyllic 2018 trip for a whole range of reasons - roads, a crummy van, too many people in most places, few places to park – so I will spare you those grizzling details and tell you about the highlights.

 The Alauna Aura depicts a little of the history & development of Maryport